mjhea0/jquery-madlibs/readme.md

 1. Tags form the structure of your page.
 There usually is an opening tag and then a closing tag, like - `<div></div>`.
 2. Elements represent the tags as well as *whatever* falls within the tags, like - `<h1>Hello, World!</h1>`
 3. Selectors are used to select the tag for some purpose.
 You could use them for defining styles vis CSS or as JavaScript or jQuery hooks - that is, for referencing certain JavaScript code back to the HTML.
+Put another way, with regard to Javascript, selectors are used to access either tags or elements.

 > Did you notice that one of my CSS files and two of my scripts are imported from an external URL?
 These come from a Content Delivery Network (CDN).
 There are benefits for doing this.
 See if you can figure them out.
 Use Google.